coredns/coredns/plugin/transfer/README.md

 Transfer answers full zone transfer (AXFR) requests and incremental zone transfer (IXFR) requests with AXFR fallback if the zone has changed.

-Notifies are sent to all hosts in `to` fields when the zone changes.

 ## Syntax

 ~~~